Tail copula estimation for heteroscedastic extremes

 Abstract

-Consider independent multivariate random vectors which follow the same copula, but where each marginal distribution is allowed to be non-stationary.
-This non-stationarity is for each marginal governed by a scedasis function (see Einmahl et al. (2016)) that is the same for all marginals.
-We establish the asymptotic normality of the usual rank-based estimator of the stable tail dependence function, or, when specialized to bivariate random vectors, the corresponding estimator of the tail copula.
-Remarkably, the heteroscedastic marginals do not affect the limiting process.
-Next, under a bivariate setup, we develop nonparametric tests for testing whether the scedasis functions are the same for both marginals.
-Detailed simulations show the good performance of the estimator for the tail dependence coefficient as well as that of the new
+Consider independent multivariate random vectors that follow the same copula, but where each marginal distribution is allowed to be non-stationary.
+This non-stationarity is for each marginal governed by a scedasis function that is the same for all marginals.
+The usual rank-based estimator of the stable tail dependence function, or, when specialized to bivariate random vectors, the corresponding estimator of the tail copula, is shown to be asymptotic normal.
+Notably, the heteroscedastic marginals do not affect the limiting process.
+Next, in the bivariate setup, nonparametric tests for testing whether the scedasis functions for both marginals are the same are developed.
+Detailed simulations show the good performance of the estimator for the tail dependence coefficient as well as that of the new tests.
+In particular, novel asymptotic confidence intervals for the tail dependence coefficient are presented and their good finite-sample behavior is shown.
+Finally an application to the S&P500 and Dow Jones indices reveals that their scedasis functions are about equal and that they exhibit strong tail dependence.

 Original languageEnglish